jonasholbech/foofest/DEPLOYMENT-FLY.io.md

 ### I refuse to add my credit card

 Fair enough.
-The work locally and you will not have the option of testing/sharing it online.
+Then work locally and you will not have the option of testing/sharing it online.

 1. Make a very clear note in your documentation, stating that we need to run your project locally
 2. If you make changes to the server code (images etc) make sure you've forked the repo and give us a link to that one as well